codophilic/LearnDocker/Docker.md

 - By using the inspect command, we can check which type of network is assign to the container.(44)

+- `docker network ls` command list all network on the host.

+- We can inspect network also. `docker network inspect bridge`

 - Whenever the system gets reboot , its not sure the container will have the same IP ID.

+- `docker run --name alpine-2 --network none alpine`

 ## Docker Storage system